Palawan massacre: Massacre

 In order to prevent the rescue of prisoners of war by the advancing Allies, on 14 December 1944, units of the Japanese Fourteenth Area Army under the command of General Tomoyuki Yamashita, brought the POWs back to their own camp.
-An air raid warning was sounded to get the prisoners into the shelter trenches, the 150 prisoners of war at Puerto Princesa entered those air raid shelters: A, B, and C. The Japanese soldiers set them on fire using barrels of gasoline.
+An air raid warning was sounded to get the prisoners into the shelter trenches; the 150 prisoners of war at Puerto Princesa entered those air raid shelters: A, B, and C. The Japanese soldiers set them on fire using barrels of gasoline.
 The Japanese soldiers doused the entrances of the shelters with gasoline before lighting them on fire, then fired shots into the entrances to strike POWs in order to use the dead or dying POWs at the entrance to trap the other POWs deeper in the bunker in the inferno.
 They began the process with shelter A which was deep inside the camp.
 A few POWs from that shelter did manage to escape with burning clothing but were cut down by machine gun fire.
 Upon seeing that, the POWs in the other two shelters were alerted and attempted to dig themselves out.
 Relatively more fortunately, shelters B and C were located next to a cliff at the edge of the camp, so the escaping POWs dug themselves out towards the direction of the cliff before the two shelters were set alight.
 It was estimated about two dozen prisoners managed to get out before the shelters were set alight.
-However, for those POWs, their ordeal was not over for the Japanese soldiers upon seeing that some POWs manage to escape the shelter then sent out a hunting party to hunt down those escaping POWs.
+However, for those POWs, their ordeal was not over; Japanese soldiers, upon seeing that some POWs manage to escape the shelter, then sent out a hunting party to hunt down those escaping POWs.
 Only 11 men completely escaped the slaughter and made it back to friendly lines; 139 were killed.

 Those 11 that did escape to southern Palawan, and eventual rescue, were aided by Filipino scouts and guerrillas under the command of Nazario Mayor.

-Upon receiving the news, Major General Charles A. Willoughby dispatched a navy PBY Catalina to link up with the scouts at Brooke's Point to pick up the surviving POWs and fly them to Allied-controlled Morotai, which the Japanese garrison on the island surrendered back in September.
+Upon receiving the news, Major General Charles A. Willoughby dispatched a navy PBY Catalina to link up with the scouts at Brooke's Point to pick up the surviving POWs and fly them to Allied-controlled Morotai, which the Japanese garrison on the island had surrendered back in September.